Frogs by State

 Breeding Season:

-The Green Frog is a medium to large sized frog.
+The Green Frog is a medium to large sized frog that is green or bronze in color.
 They can be commonly found near pretty much any water body such as ponds, lakes, or streams.
 Once the males of the species reach sexual maturity, their throats turn bright yellow.
 Best way to tell them apart from other true frogs below is the dorsal ridge on its back does not go all the way down its back.

 Common Name: Blanchard’s Cricket Frog